dart-lang/site-www/src/tools/pub/cmd/pub-outdated.md

   This version corresponds to what you get if you set all version constraints in `pubspec.yaml` to `any` and then run `pub upgrade`.
-  A value of `-` means that the package is no longer needed.
+  A value of `-` means that the package will no longer be needed.

   <span style="color:red">
     [PENDING: Correct?]